What is EVP Flooring?

 With so many different ranges and collections, there is a huge choice of both wood look and stone look styles.

 And of particular interest is the COREtec Stone range that has 26 different stone and tile designs!
-Most other rigid flooring brands tend to focus more on wood look and don’t have nearly as many stone look designs.
+Most other EVP flooring brands tend to focus more on wood look and don’t have nearly as many stone look designs.

 Furthermore, there is another brand – SmartCore, available exclusively at Lowes – that uses the COREtec technology.
 So whilst supposedly being a different brand, it is the really same flooring and that offers even more choice!